dotBunny/VSCode/README.md

 > Seamless Visual Studio Code Integration in Unity

 ### Important for Visual Studio Code 0.7.2 and Below Users
 In version 0.8.0, a directory structure change was made that moved where configuration files were stored by Visual Studio Code.
-Thusly, the plugin was updated to handle the new structure, however this means that people using versions of Visual Studio Code below 0.8.0 need to go back to a previous release of the [plugin] (https://github.com/dotBunny/VSCode/releases/tag/1.6.5), or they can update Visual Studio Code.
+Thusly, the plugin was updated to handle the new structure, however this means that people using versions of Visual Studio Code below 0.8.0 need to go back to a previous release of the [plugin](https://github.com/dotBunny/VSCode/releases/tag/1.6.5), or they can update Visual Studio Code.

 ## Installation
-It is important to make sure that the `VSCode.cs` & `SimpleJSON.cs` are placed under the `Assets/Plugins/Editor` folder in the project.
+It is important to make sure that the `VSCode.cs` file is placed under an `Editor` folder in the project.
+An example of this arrangement would be placing the file in `/Assets/Plugins/Editor/dotBunny`.

-> The dependency on [SimpleJSON](http://wiki.unity3d.com/index.php/SimpleJSON "SimpleJSON @ wiki.unity3d.com") will be removed in an upcoming version of Unity

 ## Usage
-Once the VSCode files are in place, simply navigate your way to the `Assets | VS Code` menu and select the `Enable Integration` option.
+Once the VSCode file is in place, simply navigate your way to the `Assets | VS Code` menu and select the `Enable Integration` option.
 A check mark will appear beside the option, indicating that its active.

 That's it!
 Your ready to go!